This is DFI

 |

-Ray Allen, Deputy Secretary The Deputy Secretary is in charge of day-to-day operations of the Department, working directly with the administrators and directors of the various divisions and with representatives of other state agencies. |
+Patti Epstein, Deputy Secretary The Deputy Secretary is in charge of day-to-day operations of the Department, working directly with the administrators and directors of the various divisions and with representatives of other state agencies. |

-| Eric Knight, Executive Assistant The Executive Assistant is one of the top three leadership positions in the Department of Financial Institutions.
-The Executive Assistant works with the Legislature, Congress, business leaders and other stakeholders to advance policies that fulfill the department's mission to ensure the safety and soundness of Wisconsin's financial institutions. |
+Catherine Haberland, Assistant Deputy Secretary The Assistant Deputy Secretary works with the Legislature, Congress, business leaders and other stakeholders to advance policies that fulfill the department’s mission of ensuring the safety and soundness of Wisconsin's financial institutions. |

 |

-George Althoff, Communications Director
+Jess Noelck, Communications Director

 The Communications Director coordinates all internal and external communications functions of the Department, including press releases, media relations, publications,